Save time at the gate and at tech… Download & Print your tech sheet here.

 3. Windshields must not have any damage impairing vision or cracks covering more than 50% of the windshield in any direction.

-4. Tires must be in good condition, with no cord or belts showing or cracks in the tread or sidewall.
+4. Front tires must be in good condition, with no cord or belts showing or cracks in the tread or sidewall.

-5. Snap-on hubcaps and trim rings must be removed.
+5. Snap-on hubcaps and trim rings must be removed if possible damage is concerning.

 7. Disc or cast wheels must not be cracked.